mckaywrigley/paul-graham-gpt/README.md

 ## How It Works

-PG GPT provides 2 things:
+Paul Graham GPT provides 2 things:

 1. A search interface.
 2. A chat interface.